 Brussel Sprout Carbonara

 - Cook fettuccine to al dente in a large pot of heavily salted water (usually a minute or two BEFORE the package says so).
 While pasta cooks, make the carbonara sauce.

 - Thinly slice the green parts of the sprouts, and discard the stems.

-- In a large skillet, saute the pancetta until crispy.
-Add the Brussels sprouts and saute for just a few minutes until the sprouts have turned bright green and have softened a bit.
+- In a large skillet over medium-high heat, sauté the pancetta for 3-4 minutes, until crispy.
+Add the Brussels sprouts and continue cooking for just a few minutes, until the sprouts have turned bright green and have softened a bit.

-- When the pasta is just al dente (usually a minute or two BEFORE the package says so) remove from the pot with tongs directly into the skillet with the sprouts, it's ok if a little of the pasta water gets in there too, it will help make the sauce creamy.
+- When the pasta is just al dente, remove from the pot with tongs and add directly into the skillet with the sprouts. *It's ok if a little of the pasta water gets in there too, it will help make the sauce creamy.